kennty1/ADULT-ANALYSIS-/README.md

 + The dataset is slightly imbalanced — a larger percentage of individuals earn ≤ $50K, showing that high-income earners form a minority group.

 # Recommendation
++ Promote higher education and skill development

++ Since education strongly influences income, government and organizations should invest in accessible education, professional certifications, and technical training to help individuals move into higher-paying roles.

++ Encourage equal employment opportunities

++ The gender gap in income suggests the need for fair hiring practices, salary transparency, and gender equality programs in workplaces.

++ Support continuous career growth

++ Employers should provide career development plans, mentoring, and upskilling programs to help workers advance into managerial or technical positions that pay higher salaries.

++ Address work-life balance while maintaining productivity

++ Although longer working hours are linked to higher income, companies should ensure balanced workloads and introduce flexible work options to maintain employee well-being.

++ Empower marital and family support programs

++ Since marital stability shows a link with higher income, governments and communities can offer family financial planning and support programs to promote economic stability.

++ Focus on economic inclusion and diversity